Basics

 }

 Great!
 The tricky part is over!
-Now all you have to do is configure nvim-dap like any other plugin: get to know the commands and define some keybindings (take a look at my config if you need inspiration).
-Refer to :h dap-user-commands to learn what you can do.
+Now all you have to do is configure nvim-dap like any other plugin3: get to know the commands and define some keybindings (take a look at my config if you need inspiration).
+I recommend using the <FX> keys to create the bindings.
+Refer to :help dap-user-commands to learn what you can do.
+A bare bones setup would include at least a mapping to :DapToggleBreakpoint and :DapContinue.

 The last step is to test your setup.
-Remember to compile your program with debug symbols if necessary1.
-Create a breakpoint with :DapToggleBreakpoint (or using your custom keymap) and then start a debugging session with :DapContinue.
+Remember to compile your program with debug symbols if necessary.
+To start a basic session, add a breakpoint.
+It's important to define a breakpoint beforehand, to not have the program finish executing before you're able to add one.
+You can then use :DapContinue (or your own mapping) to create the session.
 If all goes well, the execution will be stopped when hitting the line with the breakpoint.

 Hooray!
 Now you can start tweaking nvim-dap-view! 🎉